harodggg/aelo-mining-pool/README.md

 ![apache2](https://img.shields.io/hexpm/l/plug?logo=ALEO-MINING-POOL)

 ## Overview
-a mining pool for aleo
+a mining pool for aleo.The strutum protocol, the mining pool, and the full-node client are independent of each other and separated from each other.

 ## Features
 - pool